coolishbee/universal-sdk-unity/README.md

 ### Push

-When you log in, a pushtoken is issued through LoginResult.
+When you log in, a pushtoken is generated through LoginResult.

 ### ErrorCode